Azure-Samples/ai-hub-gateway-solution-accelerator/README.md

 #### Recent release updates:
 >**About**: here you can see the recent updates to the gateway implementation

+Now this solution accelerator is updated to be **enterprise ready** with the following features:

 - **New gpt-4o Global Deployment** is now part of the OpenAI resource provisioning
 - **Azure OpenAI API spec version** was updated to ```2024-05-01-preview``` to bring APIs for audio and batch among other advancements (note it is backward compatible with previous versions)
 - **AI usage reports enhancements** with Cosmos Db now include a container for ```model-pricing``` which include the $ pricing for AI models tokens ([sample data can be found here](src\usage-reports\model-pricing.json)), along with updated PowerBI dashboard design.
 - **Private connectivity** now can be enabled by setting APIM deployment to External or Internal (require SKU to be either Developer or Premium) and it will provision all included Azure resources like (Azure OpenAI, Cosmos, Event Hub,...) with private endpoints.
+- **Usage ingestion** is now implemented with Azure Function to support ingesting usage data from Event Hub to Cosmos Db with full private connectivity support.

 The AI Hub Gateway Landing Zone provides the following features: